MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

     might appear for printing, depending on the options you selected in the Posting Setup window.

+> [!NOTE]
-*If you entered batch total requirements or batch approval requirements in Payables Management, and you posted a batch through General Ledger, the batch is posted through regardless of the batch requirement or approval requirements you selected in General Ledger.*
+> If you entered batch total requirements or batch approval requirements in Payables Management, and you posted a batch through General Ledger, the batch is posted through regardless of the batch requirement or approval requirements you selected in General Ledger.

 ### Chapter 8: Transactions